cognominal/breadcrumbs/README.md

 be displayable.

-raku parse is done in stages and you can display the output of a particular state.
+raku parse is done in stages and you can display the output of a particular stage.
 Here we have the parse tree for the `say "hello"` expression.
-Each correspond to the reduction for a rule.
+Each corresponds to the reduction for a rule.
 We see that the EXPR/args/arglist/value/quote is the path for the reduction of the `"hello"` string.

-To save space on the bbar

 ## parse tree